Suffering From Back Pain After a Car Accident in New York

 When you meet with your regular doctor (or better still, an Orthopedist), he or she will probably explain your injury using terms like “Thoracic,” “Lumbar” and “Coccyx.”
 These terms refer to the sections of the spine: the neck or cervical region; the Thoracic, which refers to the middle of your spine; and the Lumbar, which includes the lower portion of your spine ending at your tailbone or coccyx.

 The importance of not only understanding the current effects of your injury, but even more, understanding how that injury will affect you in the future, is a point that cannot be stressed enough.
 With back/spinal injuries, intense pain often continues or worsens after the client settles his or her case.
-Our partners have decades of experience investigating a variety of motor vehicle accidents, including all forms of back injuries, negotiating with insurance companies and taking these lawsuits to trial, when necessary.
+Our partners have decades of experience investigating a variety of motor vehicle accidents, including motorcycle and truck crashes, negotiating with insurance companies and taking these lawsuits to trial, when necessary.